 If you arrive for a session under the influence of drugs or alcohol, to the extent that I judge proceeding with therapy to be inadvisable, then I reserve the right to refuse you admittance to the location concerned and to refuse to conduct the session.
 This will be at my discretion.
 The session will be charged for nevertheless.
 If I judge you to be incapable of making your way home safely then I will take whatever steps are necessary in order to keep you and the public safe.

 If we judge it desirable and therapeutic for there to be contact between sessions then that’s all well and good.
 I’m more than happy to have the occasional ‘phone conversation, or an exchange of emails, if that proves helpful to the therapy.

 However, such contact will always be at my discretion.
-At the time of writing I have close to 70 clients and would be unable to cope with excessive quantities of correspondence between sessions, should they all choose to get in touch.
+At the time of writing I have 70 clients and would be unable to cope with excessive quantities of correspondence between sessions, should they all choose to get in touch.

 If we cannot establish a reasonable agreement regarding such things and should I therefore find myself subjected to unreasonable demands regarding contact then I reserve the right to terminate therapy.